 Think of some brands, just off the top of your head.
 The ones that came to mind first likely have a great story attached.
 As Social Media Today mentioned, Toms is a popular brand that people remember because they connect shoe buying with helping a worthy cause, and they invite you to participate.

 Subaru is a car brand with a solid brand story.
 Watch any of their commercials and you’ll see how their vehicles bring people together and help them take care of one another.
 Who wouldn’t want a car that helps them do that, right?

 - Ask yourself what your brand is about and what you stand for.
 If you own the company, think back to why you started, or interview your company’s owners.
 Getting to the roots of the business is a great place to start.
 It will also help you develop your company’s core values and mission.

 - Show progression.
 Your company has surely gone through ups and downs, and those are part of your story.
 People love hearing about the reality of a situation, including where you may have stumbled, what challenges you’ve faced, and how you’ve grown.

-- Include a CTA since our brand story is a tool to help you build your business by both retaining current clients or customers and bringing in new ones.
+- Include a CTA.
+Your brand story is a tool to help you build your business by both retaining current clients or customers and bringing in new ones.
 Therefore, your brand story needs a call to action, so think about what it is that you want people to do.
 Do you want them learn more about your company before committing?
 Do you want them to sign on with you exclusively?
 Do you simply want them to buy your products over someone else’s?
 Getting clear on your end goal will help you wrap up your brand story concisely and effectively.

 EQ Technology Group Brand Story

 Since its inception EQTG has undergone a few transformations that have been documented on our blog and help tell our brand story, such as the evolution of our website and the evolution of our company as a whole.
 This helps you get to know us and see where we’ve come from.
-We hope it makes us seem more transparent and trustworthy!
+We hope it makes us more transparent and trustworthy!
 That is a major goal of any brand story.